 After appearing at Tusk festival the night before, we were super pleased to have singer Rully Shabara and instrumentalist Wukir Suryadi sit down for a chat with Clive Bell before their show here.
 Despite having no kretek cigerettes on hand, the pair were in a fantastic mood and delved deep into previous projects, traditional Indonesian music, man vs nature and how to go into a trance.
-We've selected some snippets of the conversation here, but you can also listen to the conversation in full at the bottom of the page, or download a transcript here.
+We've selected some snippets of the conversation here, but you can also listen to the conversation in full or download a transcript here.
 Thanks to Rully, Wukir and Clive.
 All photos by Dawid Laskowski.

 On the meaning of Senyawa: